-It’s the earthiness of Southern Thailand’s Beef Massaman curry that makes this the most moreish of all curries.
-While the prep list is long and the cooking time requires the patience of a saint, it’s by far the most rewarding to make.
+It’s the richness and earthiness of Southern Thailand’s beef Massaman curry that makes this the most moreish of all Thai curries.
+While the prep list is long and the cooking time requires the patience of a saint, it’s by far the most rewarding Thai curry to make.

 On our recent visit to the chef’s Bangkok restaurant to interview him for some stories we’re working on, David told me that chicken was more commonly used in the curry outside of restaurants.
 I was always skeptical of the chicken version until I tasted David’s – it was brilliant – but I still preferred the slow-cooked beef version when I cooked at home.

 Authentic Beef Massaman Curry Recipe – How to Make this Rich Complex Southern Thailand Curry

 A Thai beef Massaman curry, indeed any Thai Massaman curry, is a Muslim curry, most of which come from Southern Thailand, although many believe that the Massaman curry comes from Central Thailand, from the old capital of Ayutthaya.

 There are different stories as to how this ‘foreign’ curry ended up a staple curry in the Thai cooking cannon.
 The most exotic story suggests it travelled from Persia to the Court of Ayutthaya in the sixteenth century.
 Another story goes that it was brought to Southern Thailand by Arab or Indian traders.

 The use of popular Middle Eastern spices like cardamom and cloves is said to be an indication of that ‘foreign’ influence, although in the present day recipes the use of Thai cardamom instead of Indian is preferred by most chefs because of its more subtle flavour.

 And let’s not forget that cardamom has long been grown in Cambodia since long before the Thais (Tais) arrived in Southeast Asia from Southern China.